As a business owner, you’re juggling a lot of day-to-day to tasks and may not have time come up with ideas for your next email or promotion.

 Generate an email stuffed with facts

 Thanksgiving is all about the food, particularly turkey.
 Create an infographic that offers some interesting turkey facts.
-For example, Mint.com, a finance site, created this graphic for the holiday.
 Think of a way to create an infographic that connects to your business and the holiday.

 Focus on cause marketing

 Team up with a charity and create emails that center around your do-good spirit.
 Paper Culture, an eco-friendly stationary and invitations shop, has involved their customers in their efforts to support the environment.
-They plant trees, either for every ‘like’ the company receives on Facebook or every order.
+They plant trees for every order.
 And they even let their customers dedicate the trees if they want.

 Ask for feedback

 After a customer makes a purchase, send a thank you email and ask for feedback.
 Online comments can bolster the reputation of products.
 Asking for a product review through email is a good way to nab positive reviews.
-Here’s an example from outdoor clothing company, Ibex.
+Here’s an example from Garrett Popcorn.